keylime/enhancements/7_multi-tenancy.md

 Alongside users, will be the introductions of "groups". "users" will belong to "groups" and will only be able to operate within the context of the group(s) to which they belong.
 Agents (`agent_id`) will also belong to groups.
-This will then restrict view rights of an agent, to group in which the agent is registered.
+This will then restrict the sending of command to an agent to the group in which the agent is currently associated with.

-A root admin will be created within the system at deploy time and will be unremovable.
+A root admin will be created within the verifier database at deploy time and will be unremovable.
 Creation of new groups will only be possible using the root admin account.
 When a new group is created, an admin role for that group will be automatically created.

-Any user of Keylime, will first need to call an Auth Handler to first authenticate their user account.
+Any user of Keylime, will first need to call an Auth Handler to authenticate their user account.
 Should this authentication pass, the user will be provided with a JWT token.
-This token will then be added to as a Bearer Token to subsequent calls to protected handlers allowing them to interact with the verifier.
+This token will then be added to as a Bearer Token to subsequent HTTP calls to protected handlers.

-An example below of a an admin authenticating themselves:
+An example of a an admin authenticating themselves:

 ### JWTauth